heig-vd-dai-course/heig-vd-dai-course/02.01-java-ios/01-course-material/PRESENTATION.md

 The same applies for writing:

-1. First time, a buffer is created
+1. First time, a buffer is created.
-2. Data is written to the buffer
+2. Data is written to the buffer.
-3. When the buffer is full, a system call is made to write the block
+3. When the buffer is full, a system call is made to write the block.
-4. The buffer is then emptied
+4. The buffer is then emptied.
-5. Bytes can remain in the buffer
+5. Bytes can remain in the buffer.
-   - A flush might be needed to empty the buffer
+   - A flush might be needed to empty the buffer.

 ![bg right:45% w:90%](./images/processing-binary-data.png)

 ---

-- `BufferedInputStream` and `BufferedOutputStream` classes are used to read/write binary data with buffers
+- `BufferedInputStream` and `BufferedOutputStream` classes are used to read/write binary data with buffers.
-- Let's have a look at the code examples `BinaryBufferReadFileExample` and `BinaryBufferWriteFileExample`
+- Let's have a look at the examples `BinaryBufferReadFileExample` and `BinaryBufferWriteFileExample`.

 ![bg right:45% w:90%](./images/processing-binary-data.png)